Gardening with the UC Master Gardener Program

 Acceptance into our annual training program is very competitive.
 Class size is limited to 50, and we usually receive more than 200 applications.
 Only adult residents (18+ years old) of Los Angeles County may apply.
 If you live in another California county, click here to locate the program in your area.

-The main criteria for acceptance include 1) prior community service utilizing gardening, 2) knowledge of gardening basics, 3) passion for helping other gardeners to garden sustainably, 4) experience giving public presentations, 5) working with people of diverse backgrounds individually and as a team, 6) initiative in starting and completing projects, and 7) basic computer skills and internet access.
+The main criteria for acceptance include 1) prior community service utilizing gardening; 2) knowledge of gardening basics; 3) passion for helping other gardeners to garden sustainably; 4) experience giving public presentations; 5) experience working with people of diverse backgrounds individually and as a team; and 6) basic computer skills and internet access.

 Our application period is from mid-November through the first week of January.